WorldFamousElectronics/PulseSensorAmped_2_Sensors/README.md

 ![outputType = SERIAL_PLOTTER](images/outputType-SERIAL_PLOTTER.png)

 Upload the sketch to your Arduino UNO, and then turn on the Serial Plotter by selecting `Tools > Serial Plotter` or using the shortcut `Command + L`.
+When it opens, make sure that the baud rate is set to `250000` on the lower right menu.
 Here's an example of the data stream.

 ![2 Pulse Serial Plotter](images/2_Pulse_Sensors_Serial_Plotter.png)